 Kids often seem to find it much harder to pass long chunks of time without going stir crazy.
 Then soon enough you are going stir crazy too.

 To help deal with the boredom factor when you travel the world with kids make sure you have some of these options on the ready.
-They make great gifts for the kids before you leave:
+Some of them make great gifts for the kids before you leave: